prantlf/rollup-sourcemap-path-transform/README.md

 Type: `Boolean`<br>
 Default: `false`

-If enabled and no prefix will be detected in a source path, the transformation will fail by throwing an error.
+If enabled and no prefix is detected in a source path, the transformation will fail by throwing an error.

 ## Contributing